-Galia Dafni (Concordia University) – Deputy Direction - Publications
+Galia Dafni (Concordia University, harmonic analysis) – Deputy Direction - Publications

 Galia Dafni is a member of the Department of Mathematics and Statistics of Concordia University since 1998, where she served as Graduate Program Director, as well as Undergraduate Program Director.
 In 2000-2005 she was the recipient of a University Faculty Award from NSERC.
 Before coming to Montreal, she held postdoctoral positions at the University of California at Berkeley and at Northwestern University.
 She holds an MA and Ph.D. in mathematics from Princeton University (1993), and a Bachelors degree in mathematics and computer science from the Pennsylvania State University (1988).
 Her research focuses on harmonic analysis and the study of function spaces, more particularly Hardy spaces.